x4D40/react-express/readme.md

 - `server.js` minimal setup for express server, if you need to add cors or other middleware that can be done here

 ## Client
-- React front end, `client-public` folder doesnt have to be changed unless you want to add public files
+- React front end, `client/public` folder doesnt have to be changed unless you want to add public files
 - App.js has the browser router set up to route different pages
   - there is a landing page at `/` and a test page at `/test`